MCTeamPotato/NarutoLoading/README.md

 ### Credits
 - Deepseek (**MY LIFESAVER**) for fixing the lag of parsing video frames in high resolution and suggesting the synchronization of our NarutoAudioExecutor with the OpenAL context in MC's SoundEngine to resolve various sound issues.
 - ChatGPT, Grok & Gemini for providing various "creative" solutions that definitely never worked properly but froze the video or crashed the game, forcing me to think of real solutions myself.
 Thanks for the emotional value though!
-### TODO
-- Include [Jaffree](https://github.com/kokorin/Jaffree) and use it to parse audio & video so you don't need to download FFmpeg by yourself.
 ### Videos for reference
 #### [Naruto Tenth Anniversary Login CG](https://www.bilibili.com/video/BV11JmwBNEBr?vd_source=f683457ac8c6976686c5e1492e159005&spm_id_from=333.788.videopod.episodes&p=3)
 #### [Bad Apple](https://www.bilibili.com/video/BV11JmwBNEBr?vd_source=f683457ac8c6976686c5e1492e159005&spm_id_from=333.788.videopod.episodes&p=2)